entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-svc.md

 | `ent bundle svc list` | Lists all enabled services

 **Command details:**

-- `svc enable`: Adds the service(s) to the 'svc' attribute of the bundle descriptor

-- `svc disable`: Removes the service(s) from the 'svc' attribute of the bundle descriptor

 - `svc logs`: The log of a running service will continue to update until exited via `Ctrl+C`